nilesh-jy03/Azure-Synapse-Analytics-and-AI-microsoft/Hands-on lab/HOL step-by step - Azure Synapse Analytics and AI.md

     ![The connected Purview account details display with the Data Lineage - Synapse Pipeline item shows connected.](media/synapseconnectedpurviewaccount_datalineageenabled.png "Data Lineage - Synapse Pipeline connected")

+### Task 7: Observe Synapse Pipeline data lineage information in Azure Purview

-7. To view this integration in action, select the **Integrate** hub, expand the **Pipelines** and open the **ASAMCW - Exercise 2 - Copy Campaign Analytics Data** pipeline.
+1. To view this integration in action, select the **Integrate** hub, expand the **Pipelines** and open the **ASAMCW - Exercise 2 - Copy Campaign Analytics Data** pipeline.
 From the top toolbar menu, expand **Add trigger** and select **Trigger now**.
 On the **Pipeline run** blade, select **OK** to kick off the run.

-8. Select the **Monitor** hub, wait for the pipeline run to complete, then select it to view the details of the run.
+2. Select the **Monitor** hub, wait for the pipeline run to complete, then select it to view the details of the run.

-9. Data lineage is captured and pushed to the Purview account when the pipeline activity entails a COPY activity or a Data Flow.
+3. Data lineage is captured and pushed to the Purview account when the pipeline activity entails a COPY activity or a Data Flow.
 In the case of the Campaign Analytics data pipeline, it has a data flow.
 Select the **Lineage status** icon next to the **Data flow1** activity to see the result.
 It should state the status of **Succeeded**.

     ![The pipeline run overview screen displays with the Lineage status icon highlighted next to the Data flow1 activity.](media/campaignanalytics_pipelinerun_lineage%20icon.png "Pipeline run details")

-10. Return to Purview Studio, select **Data catalog**, then choose the **Browse assets** card.
+4. Return to Purview Studio, select **Data catalog**, then choose the **Browse assets** card.

-11. On the **Browse assets** screen, select the **By source type** tab, then choose **Azure Synapse Analytics**.
+5. On the **Browse assets** screen, select the **By source type** tab, then choose **Azure Synapse Analytics**.

     ![The Browse assets screen displays with the By source type tab selected and the Azure Synapse Analytics card is highlighted.](media/purview_browseassetsbytype_synapsechoice.png "Browse assets by source type")

-12. Select the **asaworkspace{SUFFIX}** workspace.
+6. Select the **asaworkspace{SUFFIX}** workspace.

-13. A tree-view is rendered that includes the Campaign Analytics pipeline that we just ran.
+7. A tree-view is rendered that includes the Campaign Analytics pipeline that we just ran.
 Select the **ASAMCW - Exercise 2 - Copy Campaign Analytics Data** pipeline from the tree-view.

     ![The Synapse Analytics workspace tree-view is rendered in Azure Purview.
 The Campaign Analytics pipeline is highlighted.](media/purview_synapseworkspacerendered_pipelineselected.png "Synapse Workspace Tree-View")

-14. Select **Data flow1** from the list of activities of the pipeline.
+8. Select **Data flow1** from the list of activities of the pipeline.

-15. On the **Data flow1** details screen, select the **Lineage** tab.
+9. On the **Data flow1** details screen, select the **Lineage** tab.
 You can now visually see the source of the data was from the campaignanalytics.csv file and was destined for the CampaignAnalytics dedicated SQL Pool table.

     ![The Data flow1 lineage map is rendered indicating the csv file source and SQL pool table destination.](media/dataflowlineageinpurview.png "Data flow1 lineage")